 “Can I work if I have diabetes?”
-This is one of the most commonly asked diabetes question.
-Diabetes and work is a topic most of the people with diabetes are interested in.
+This is one of the most commonly asked diabetes questions.
+Diabetes and work are topics most of the people with diabetes are interested in.
 And the answer is “Yes”.
 Many people can manage their diabetes without it affecting their work.

-I have been working for 3 years and I have undertaken different types of jobs.
+I have been working for 6 and a half years and I have undertaken different types of jobs.
 I regularly face stressful situations and most of them have a negative impact on my blood glucose level.

 However, I learn how to deal with both of them.
 For this purpose, I do the following things:

 Before going to work, I always put everything I need in a little pouch, so I can unzip and layout out my work surface.